-[Q] I’ve been analysing all my past lottery results over the years and whilst I know these things are supposed to be random, there is a pattern.
+[Q] I’ve been analyzing all my past lottery results over the years and whilst I know these things are supposed to be random, there is a pattern.

 Some numbers have definitely been drawn more often than others, and some have definitely appeared in the jackpot combination more than others.
 Should I play those numbers?